 Milton real estate guide & listings for sale

-Milton is quiet overall, as there are low levels of noise from traffic - although that is not the case closer to Highway 407, Highway 403 or one of the railway lines.
-It is occasionally difficult to reach parks in the town since they are distributed sporadically.
-Despite that, there are over 50 green spaces nearby for residents to check out.
+Milton is quiet overall, as there tend to be low levels of noise from traffic - however some areas can be quite noisy, especially closer to Highway 401, Highway 403 or one of the railway lines.
+Green spaces are spread out sporadically, resulting in them being sometimes challenging to reach from a lot of locations within the town.
+Still, there are over 50 parks close by for residents to explore.